-If Child Protective Services took your children away from you after a Reason to Believe finding, you can challenge the RTB finding at the Administrative Review of Investigative Findings (ARIF) hearing.
+If Child Protective Services took your children away from you after a Reason to Believe finding, you can challenge it at the Administrative Review of Investigative Findings (ARIF) hearing.

 It is essential to be represented by a skilled and experienced CPS attorney to prove your innocence and advocate for your rights.
 The State of Texas may require you to take specific steps to get your children back.
 These steps will be detailed in your Court Ordered Services case.

-Parents accused of child abuse or neglect during a CPS investigation might be required to complete the following services to return their children:
+Parents accused of child abuse or neglect during a CPS investigation might be required to complete the following services to have their children returned home: